noxsicarius/Epoch-Admin-Tools/README.md

 # Updating

-### Follow these steps exactly or there may be errors and extra files left overwrite
+### Follow these steps exactly or there may be errors and extra files left behind.

 1. Download the version you want to update to.